-Flicker Free v1.0 - Deflicker Time Lapse, Slow Motion, and Old Video
+Flicker Free Plugin v1.0 - Deflicker Time Lapse, Slow Motion, and Old Video

 Don't flicker, be happy...

 Flicker Free is a powerful new way to deflicker video.
-It solves an issue that's common for many types of footage, be it from lights/electricity and cameras being out of sync, time lapse or slow motion (high frame rate) video.
-It's very effective at removing rolling flicker that occurs with LED & fluorescent lights or computer monitors.
+It solves an issue that's common for many types of video footage, be it from lights/electricity and cameras being out of sync, time lapse or slow motion (high frame rate) video.
+The Flicker Free plugin is very effective at removing rolling flicker that occurs with LED & fluorescent lights or computer monitors.

 Flicker Free was originally designed to fix the flicker caused by varying exposures in time lapse videography.
 However, once we developed it, we discovered there are many reasons for flicker and that Flicker Free does a great job on most of them.